steeladept/steeladept.github.io/pages/zabbix/Zabbix4FrontEndInstall.md

 >The assumption is you already have CENTOS 7 installed, connected to the internet and network location(s), and updated to current patch level.

-This document will take the user from an initial CENTOS 7 setup to a full Zabbix installation.
-All steps should be included and anything missing should be added or relayed to the author for addition.
+This document will take the user from an initial CENTOS 7 setup to a full Zabbix installation.All steps should be included and anything missing should be added or relayed to the author for addition.

 ## Before Beginning ##

-Make sure the Database Zabbix will be using is already installed.
-See my [MySQL Install Guide](./Zabbix4MySQLInstall.md) for instructions on installing MySQL for Zabbix.
+Make sure the Database Zabbix will be using is already installed.See my [MySQL Install Guide](./Zabbix4MySQLInstall.md) for instructions on installing MySQL for Zabbix.
-Further, make sure the application server is already installed.
-See my [Zabbix Application Server Installation Guide](./Zabbix4AppServerInstall.md) for instructions on setting up the Application Server.
+Further, make sure the application server is already installed.See my [Zabbix Application Server Installation Guide](./Zabbix4AppServerInstall.md) for instructions on setting up the Application Server.

 NOTE:  These may be on the same or separate servers, but you need to ensure they exist first in either case.